-If you want to develop an estimate of market value for a technology company using business sales comparables, the gross revenue tends to be a more accurate basis than current profits or cash flows.
+If you want to develop an estimate of market value for a technology company using comparable business sales, the gross revenue tends to be more accurate than current profits or cash flows.

 Professional practice valuation

-Medical and dental practice valuations often rely on the practice sales as the preferred basis.
+Look at the gross sales receipts for medical and dental practice valuations to figure out their value.
 One reason is that established practices tend to show similar profitability given the level of revenues.

-Another key reason is that the value of a professional practice is most directly related to its ability to attract and retain clients.
+In addition, the value of a professional practice directly relates to its ability to attract and retain clients.
 Gross revenues from client billings thus offer an excellent basis for estimating what a practice is worth.

 Valuation multiples change over time – some surprises

-As market conditions change in an industry, business people tend to change their attitude to what drives business value.
+Study private business sales data and you will run across some surprises.
+For example, as market conditions change in an industry, business people tend to shift their attitude on what drives business value.

-A large group of business investors known as financial buyers tend to value companies based on their profitability.
-They are less likely to be impressed by business revenues, unless their expectations of returns and risk are satisfied.
-Financial buyers tend to use valuation multiples that are based on business cash flow, EBIT, EBITDA, and net income rather than revenues.
+Money focused investors known as financial buyers tend to value companies based on their profitability.
+They are less likely to be impressed by business revenues, unless the company also brings the returns they expect.
+These financial buyers tend to use valuation multiples based on business cash flow, EBIT, EBITDA, and net income rather than revenues.

-One example is the food and drink industry.
-Our analysis of restaurant sales in recent years shows that business buyers have relied on the price to discretionary cash flow valuation multiples when pricing acquisition deals.
+For instance, take a look at the food and drink industry.
+Restaurant sales show that business buyers emphasize the price to discretionary cash flow valuation multiples.

 Business valuation using several multiples

-Recent sales of private businesses are an excellent source for estimating your business value.
-See how to determine the business value based on its gross revenues, net sales, profits, cash flow and assets.
+Use recent sales of similar businesses to figure out your business value.
+You can do it based on your gross revenues, net sales, profits, cash flow and assets.

-To get an accurate business valuation you should not limit yourself to using just a single valuation multiple.
+To get an accurate business valuation, don’t limit yourself to just a single valuation multiple.
 In fact, you can appraise any business three ways: